peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ```

 However, issuing a keyboard interrupt causes the exception to go to the
 outermost scope.
-This is because `uasyncio.sleep` causes execution to be
+This is because `asyncio.sleep` causes execution to be
 transferred to the scheduler.
 Consequently, applications requiring cleanup code
 in response to a keyboard interrupt should trap the exception at the outermost
 scope.